George Neville, 10th Lord Abergavenny1

 M, #14421, b.
 21 April 1665, d.
 26 March 1695

-George Neville, 10th Lord Abergavenny was born on 21 April 1665.1 He was the son of George Neville, 9th Lord Abergavenny and Mary Gifford.1 He married Honora Belasyse, daughter of John Belasyse, 1st Baron Belasyse of Worlaby and Anne Paulet.1 He died on 26 March 1695 at age 29, without issue.1 He was buried on 1 April 1695 at St. Gile's-in-the-Fields Church, London, England.1 His will (dated 30 July 1694) was probated on 29 March 1695.1
+George Neville, 10th Lord Abergavenny was born on 21 April 1665.1 He was the son of George Neville, 9th Lord Abergavenny and Mary Gifford.1 He married Honora Belasyse, daughter of John Belasyse, 1st Baron Belasyse of Worlaby and Anne Paulet.1 He died on 26 March 1695 at age 29, without issue.1 He was buried on 1 April 1695 at St. Gile's-in-the-Fields Church, London, EnglandG.1 His will was proven (by probate) on 29 March 1695.1

 Citations